Acupressure Points Chart – Acupressure Points for Self-Treatment

 Shoulder Well

-This point is found on the highest part of your shoulder, situated close to your neck and midway between the bottom of the neckline and the outer point of your shoulder.
+This point is found on the highest part of your shoulder, situated close to your neck and midway between the bottom of the neckline and the outer end of your shoulder.
 This helps relieve shoulder tension, headaches, anxiety, and fatigue.

-• Drilling Bamboo – located in the indentation of the inner eye socket below the middle point of the eyebrow for relieving congestion, eye strain, and sinus pain
+- Drilling Bamboo – located in the indentation of the inner eye socket below the middle point of the eyebrow, for relieving congestion, eye strain, and sinus pain

-• Facial Beauty points – these are found below the pupils of your eyes and help to relieve congestion, eye fatigue, and sinus pains
+- Facial Beauty points – these are found below the pupils of your eyes and help to relieve congestion, eye fatigue, and sinus pains

 Acupressure Point Chart – Finding Your Pressure Points